Strict comparison for twisted group C*-algebras: Introduction

 \subsection{Acknowledgments}

 This work was carried out when SR visited HT and EV at Chalmers University of Technology.
 They are grateful to the institution for its hospitality.
 EV and HT also wish to thank David Jekel for discussions on the subject.
+The authors thank Itamar Vigdorovich for helpful comments on a first version of this work.